opener-project/coreference-base/README.md

-# English Coreference
+# Coreference

-This Gem provides a kernel for English coreference resolution.
+This Gem provides coreference resolution for various languages such as English and Spanish.

 The CorefGraph-en module provides an implementation of the Multi-Sieve Pass system for for Coreference Resolution system originally proposed by the